greggirwin/red-hof/apply.md

 https://gitlab.com/hiiamboris/red-mezz-warehouse/-/blob/master/new-apply.red

-What I (Boris) want from Nenad is ability to call functions efficiently on R/S level using this design right now it's not possible
+What I (Boris) want from Nenad is ability to call functions efficiently on R/S level using this design.
+Right now it's not possible

 Gregg Irwin @greggirwin 12:37